Finding Serenity With Acceptance

 This blog is going to be broken up in two parts.
 (1) Emotional Sobriety, and (2) Gratitude.

 Acceptance: Acceptance of that thought or emotion we have become Aware of.
 “Yes, this is how I feel, and it’s alright, it’s okay.”
 Acceptance of a feeling does not mean it defines us.
 It is simply accepting the reality that the feelings exist.
-Our feelings may mislead us, yet at this point in time this how we feel.
+The feelings may be impure, yet at this point in time this how we feel.
 No one wants to be fearful, or angry, yet being aware of fear and anger, and accepting it, is the key to our emotional sobriety.
 These feelings have ambushes us, and we can’t handle them on our own.
 Acceptance empowers us, and tells God we a ready to get on with THE PLAN.
 When we are angry, owning that reality allows us to accept ourselves.
-Denying we are not angry keeps us stuck, for the FACT IS we are angry.
-It is not a matter of right or wrong it is accepting our reality.
-Feelings are not right or wrong they just are, what we do with them makes all the difference.
+Denying we are angry keeps us stuck, for the FACT IS we are angry, now what are we going to do about it.

 Action: Action brings us into the real world.
 When we know how we feel, when we accept how we feel, we will take the right actions that are considerate and helpful to all concerned.
 When we know how we feel we will know what to do.
-There must be a turning point that says, “What am I going to do about it?”
 Without action we are left as victims to our circumstances.

 A practical way of looking at the 3 As is to look at a Feeling Chart.
 A Feeling Chart is a chart that gives definitions of emotions and their synonyms.
 I am going to give you some descriptions of emotions to give you a sense of the importance of knowing how you feel.
 This Feeling Chart was taken from the book, “I’ll Quit Tomorrow” by Vernon Johnson pages160-163

-Hate: ( A feeling of revulsion against evil) Dislike of, Cold toward, Indifferent to, Repelled by, Despise, Withdrawn from
+Hate: ( A feeling of revulsion against evil) Other words to describe Hate are: Dislike of, Cold toward, Indifferent to, Repelled by, Despise, Withdrawn from

 Desire: ( a feeling of movement toward or in the direction of a “good” which is loved )